capensis/ubik-toolbelt/README.md

  :: Create default "stable" branch and two examples
 ```

-And you have just to put your packages into the good Branch/Arch/Dist/Vers and ru ``ubik-repo generate --old-format`` in the root of your repositorie.
+And you have just to put your packages into the good Branch/Arch/Dist/Vers and run ``ubik-repo generate --old-format`` in your repositorie root.

 Thanks
 ------